JulianDenet/MKT-COVERAGE/README.md

 This script allows you to optimize top shelf coverage in Mario Kart tour.
-It models the problem as a set covering problem and find the global optima(s) through linear programming.
+It models the problem as a set covering problem and finds the global optima(s) through linear programming.

 By adjusting the parameters on main.py you can: